-Project Description This project will be a multi-year effort to replace various electrical equipment, such as motor control
+Project Description This project will be a multi-year effort to replace various electrical equipment, such as motor control centers (MCC), breakers, transformers, and appurtenances, at County facilities.

 Environmental Review This project is a Type II Action and will not require further environmental review.